ax1/a1-server/README.md

 #### External Routing

+> Note: external routing is only useful on development phase (for convenience) or when reusing static resources.
+For the rest of cases it is better to provide the external features in another server addres and the add a rule for proxying the resource (e.g.:`'/governance(/\*)': 'http://server1:8081'`).

 In order to reuse /public and /app resources from other locations withouth installing a copy, you can create a symbolic link to the folder of the external resource.
 Only the files inside that folder (so no way to access parent resources by tricking with ../../) are provided.
 Note also that this feature should be used only in few cases and **as a general rule you should not add symbolic links in the server folders**.

 Example: